 Pick the right spot on board

-For a smoother ride, sit near the vessel’s center of gravity, close to the mast on sailboats or by the wings on ferries.
-Although folklore says lower cabins help, an old study found cabin location alone didn’t change risk once passengers could lie down.
+Sit in the center of gravity of the vessel (near the mast on sailboats, by the wings on ferries).
+Although folklore says lower cabins help, a 260‑passenger Drake Passage study found cabin location alone didn’t change risk once passengers could lie down.

 Eat smart

-Make sure to eat light, non‑greasy meals the night before and morning of departure.
-Try avoiding spicy foods, caffeine, and alcohol, which can irritate the stomach and dehydrate you.
+Light, non‑greasy meals the night before and morning of departure.
+Avoid spicy foods, caffeine, and alcohol, which irritate the stomach and dehydrate you.

 Sleep and hydrate

-Arrive rested and drink plenty of water 24 hours prior to your trip.
+Arrive rested and drink water steadily in the 24 hours beforehand.

 Long‑term fixes for frequent cruisers